MorDictionary/mordictionary.github.io/content/posts/400_Language/B/Balbutiate.md

 🎤 **Ed Sheeran – “Used Eminem’s Songs to Cure His Stutter”**
 [Watch on YouTube](https://youtu.be/Xqj_uVIkI50?si=eLhnlfXaPdTvCV6d)
-A real-life account of overcoming *balbutiation* through rhythm and rap — demonstrating how music can retrain speech patterns and confidence.
+A real-life account of overcoming *balbutiation* through rhythm and rap, demonstrating how music can retrain speech patterns and confidence.